Skip to Content

 • Heart failure.

-• Pressure on organs near the liver.
+• Pressure on the organs around the liver.

-• Feeling full after eating a small amount.
+• Feeling full prematurely.

 • Nausea.